Tag

 Many have tried to take its throne, even the game’s own original developers, but there’s something about the simplicity of this seminal zombie co-op shooter that keeps us, and thousands of others, coming back to it time and time again.
 The set up is simple: You and three other survivors pick a campaign where you need to fight your way between safe rooms, completing objectives along the way, while endless amounts of zombies whittle away at you.

 The standard mobs are nothing to worry much about, even in huge numbers, which is where the special infected come in.
-These can incapacitate you in a variety of ways, requiring a teammate to free you before your health is drained.
+These can incapacitate you in a variety of ways, requiring a teammate to free you before your is drained.

 Going solo is going to get you killed in seconds, so sticking together and communicating is a requirement.
 Between the base game’s campaigns, all the ones carried over from the first Left 4 Deadand the insane amount of user created content, Left 4 Dead is the gold standard for survival co-op games.